Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Introduction

-\item[C1.] \textbf{Continuous spectra:} A Koopman operator is an infinite-dimensional operator and can have a continuous spectrum.
-Continuous spectrum needs to be treated with sufficient care as discretizing $\mathcal{K}$ destroys its presence.
+\item[C1.] \textbf{Continuous spectra:} Since the Koopman operator is infinite-dimensional, it can have a continuous spectrum.
+Continuous spectra must be treated with considerable care as discretizing $\mathcal{K}$ destroys its presence.
 Several data-driven approaches are proposed to handle continuous spectra, such as HAVOK analysis~\cite{brunton2017chaos}, which applies DMD to a vector of time-delayed measurements, and feed-forward neural networks with an auxiliary network to parametrize the continuous spectrum~\cite{lusch2018deep}.
 While these methods are promising, they currently lack convergence guarantees.
-Most existing nonparametric approaches for computing continuous spectra of $\mathcal{K}$ are restricted to ergodic systems~\cite{giannakis2019data} as this allows relevant integrals to be computed using long-time averages.
+Most existing nonparametric approaches for computing continuous spectra of $\mathcal{K}$ are restricted to ergodic systems~\cite{giannakis2019data}, as this allows relevant integrals to be computed using long-time averages.
 For example,~\cite{arbabi2017study} approximates discrete spectra using harmonic averaging, applies an ergodic cleaning process, and then estimates the continuous spectrum using Welch's method~\cite{welch1967use}.
 Though these methods are related to well-studied techniques in signal processing~\cite{ghil2002advanced}, they can be challenging to apply in the presence of noise or if a pair of eigenvalues are close together.
 Moreover, they often rely on heuristic parameter choices and cleanup procedures.
-Another approach is to approximate the moments of the spectral measure using ergodicity and then use the Christoffel--Darboux kernel to distinguish the atomic and continuous parts of the spectrum~\cite{korda2020data}.
-In this paper, we develop a computational framework that deals jointly with both continuous and discrete spectra via computing smoothed approximations of spectral measures with explicit high-order convergence rates.
+Other approaches for ergodic systems include approximating the functional calculus using integral operator compact regularizations \cite{das2021reproducing}, and approximating the moments of the spectral measure using ergodicity followed by separating the atomic and continuous parts of the spectrum using the Christoffel--Darboux kernel~\cite{korda2020data}.
+In this paper, we do not assume ergodicity, and we develop a computational framework that deals jointly with continuous and discrete spectra via computing smoothed approximations of spectral measures with explicit high-order convergence rates.